astronomer/astro-blog/posts/airflow-dbt-1.md

 In chatting with a handful of Astronomer customers who have spent time exploring solutions at the intersection of Airflow and dbt, we discovered that our friends at [Updater](https://updater.com) have built a particularly great experience for authoring, scheduling, and deploying dbt models to their Airflow environment.

-With that, we collaborated with [John Lynch](https://www.linkedin.com/in/john-lynch-31146579/), Senior Data Engineer, and [Flavien Bessede](https://www.linkedin.com/in/flavienbessede/), Data Engineering Manager at Updater to turn the brilliant work they've done into this two-part series covering the various approaches, considered limitations, and final output of a team who has put endless thought into building a scalable data architecture at the intersection of dbt and Airflow.
+With that, we collaborated with [John Lynch](https://www.linkedin.com/in/john-lynch-31146579/), Senior Data Engineer, and [Flavien Bessede](https://www.linkedin.com/in/flavienbessede/), Data Engineering Manager at Updater to turn the brilliant work they've done into this three-part series covering the various approaches, considered limitations, and final output of a team who has put endless thought into building a scalable data architecture at the intersection of dbt and Airflow.
 We hope you enjoy.
 <!-- markdownlint-disable MD033 -->
 <hr/>